Edgar Allan Poe

-Early life
+Early life, family and education

 Edgar Poe was born in Boston, Massachusetts, on January 19, 1809, the second child of American actor David Poe Jr. and English-born actress Elizabeth Arnold Hopkins Poe.
-He had an elder brother, William, and a younger sister, Rosalie.
+He had an elder brother, Henry, and a younger sister, Rosalie.
 Their grandfather, David Poe, had emigrated from County Cavan, Ireland, around 1750.

-His father abandoned the family in 1810, and his mother died a year later from consumption (pulmonary tuberculosis).
+His father abandoned the family in 1810, and his mother died a year later from pulmonary tuberculosis.
 Poe was then taken into the home of John Allan, a successful merchant in Richmond, Virginia, who dealt in a variety of goods, including cloth, wheat, tombstones, tobacco, and slaves.
 The Allans served as a foster family and gave him the name "Edgar Allan Poe", although they never formally adopted him.

 The Allan family had Poe baptized into the Episcopal Church in 1812.
 John Allan alternately spoiled and aggressively disciplined his foster son.
-The family sailed to the United Kingdom in 1815, and Poe attended the grammar school for a short period in Irvine, Ayrshire, Scotland (where Allan was born) before rejoining the family in London in 1816.
+The family sailed to the United Kingdom in 1815.
+Poe attended the grammar school in Irvine, Ayrshire, Scotland (where Allan had been born), before rejoining the family in London in 1816.
 There he studied at a boarding school in Chelsea until summer 1817.
-He was subsequently entered at the Reverend John Bransby's Manor House School at Stoke Newington, then a suburb 4 mi north of London.
+He was subsequently entered at the Reverend John Bransby's Manor House School in Stoke Newington, then a suburb 4 mi north of London.